 It is not always important to be rigid with your terms and condition.
 A little bit of flexibility always helps in maintaining happy client relationships.
 If you feel that the client has some genuine problem, then allowing him some extra time to make the payment is quite harmless.

-Generating financial reports and analysing which of the clients are paying late, consistently, can help you take corrective action.
-Reports of outstanding, invoice ageing and payments can be really helpful.
+Generating financial reports and analyzing which of the clients are paying late, consistently, can help you take corrective action.
+Reports of outstanding, invoice aging and payments can be really helpful.

 Choose an online Invoicing solution like Invoicera to ensure that you maintain a zero bad debt level in your business.
-Invoicera provides you with the following set of features that
+Invoicera provides you with the following set of features:

 1. Automatic Payment Reminders

 2. Late Fee

 3. Recurring and Auto Billing

 4. Customized Solutions